brianhsu98/stopwatch/README.md

 - I assumed that start/stop location should be left as N/A, N/A if geolocation failed
 - I assumed that location should be displayed in latitude, longitude format
 - I assumed that both the stopwatch and the Time Elapsed column should take the format HH:MM:SS
+- I assumed that if geolocation took more than 1 second, then the location would fail to be found.

 ## TODO: